mischelll/Covid-Tracker/README.md

 # Covid-Tracker

-Covid Tracker is a Java and SpringBoot based application providing data of new Covid-19 cases around the world. on a daily basis
+Covid-Tracker is a Java and SpringBoot based application providing data of new Covid-19 cases around the world. on a daily basis

 ### Prerequisites
  - Java 11